auth0-samples/auth0-aspnetcore-mvc-samples/Quickstart/02-Storing-Tokens/README.md

 3. Go to `http://localhost:5000` in your web browser to view the website.

+## To run this project with docker

+In order to run the example with docker you need to have **Docker** installed.

+Execute in command line `sh exec.sh` to run the Docker in Linux or macOS, or `.\exec.ps1` to run the Docker in Windows.

 ## Important Snippets

 ### 1. Save the tokens